iterate-ch/docs/protocols/sftp.md

 ````{tabs}
 ```{group-tab} macOS
-There is support for OpenSSH `ssh-agent`.
-The agent `ssh-agent` is running by default on OS X. You add private key identities to the authentication agent using the program `ssh-add`.
+The agent `ssh-agent` is running by default on macOS.
+You add private key identities to the authentication agent using the program `ssh-add`.
+The SSH agent is located using the `IdentityAgent` directive in `~/.ssh/config` or if missing from the environment variable `SSH_AUTH_SOCK`.
 ```

 ```{group-tab} Windows